Dominic Toretto: Characterization

 Dominic has been described as "a gruff but affectionate father to his loyal pack of renegades, providing them with barbecue, protection, and a rough moral code to live by."
 Vin Diesel has described Dominic as "a character who is strong, who is a caretaker."
 In contrast to Brian's estranged relationship with his father, Dominic is shown to "put family first" and be very protective of Mia.
 He is also implied to be religious, insisting that all members in a dinner table say grace and that the first person to take a bite must bless the meal.
+Dominic is of Puerto Rican descent.
+His Puerto Rican grandmother is introduced in Fast X.

-In The Fast and the Furious, Dominic's volatile temper stems from a painful incident during his teenage years, when his father, a stock car racer, was killed in a race after a driver named Kenny Linder accidentally sent him to the wall at 120 mph.
+In The Fast and the Furious, it is revealed that Dominic's volatile temper stems from a painful incident during his teenage years, when his father, a stock car racer, was killed in a race after a driver named Kenny Linder accidentally sent him to the wall at 120 mph.
 Distraught by his father's death, Dominic assaulted Linder a week later with a torque wrench and left him hospitalized with severe head injuries.
 Dominic served time (2 years) in prison and was banned from racing for the attack.
-He nearly replicates the action while fighting Hobbs in Fast Five, only to (purposely) miss Hobbs' head by an inch when Mia begs him to stop.
+He nearly replicates the action while fighting Hobbs in Fast Five, only to (purposely) miss Hobbs' head by an inch when Brian, Mia and Vince begs him to stop.

 In Fast Five, Dominic recalls the influence his father had on him.
-His father would help Mia with her homework everyday and sending her to bed, he would stay up late reading the next chapter, to make sure he could help her the next day.
+His father would help Mia with her homework every day and send her to bed, then would stay up late reading the next chapter to make sure he could help her the next day.
 On Sundays, the family would attend church and host a barbecue for the neighborhood; those who did not attend church would not be allowed at the barbecue.

 However, Dominic is also obsessed with racing.
 In the first film, he says: "I live my life a quarter mile at a time.
 Nothing else matters: not the mortgage, not the store, not my team and all their bullshit.
 For those ten seconds or less, I'm free."
 In The Fate of the Furious, Cipher repeats a similar phrase to Dominic to question his loyalty to his family.

 Over the course of the series Dom exhibits the strength, stamina, and reflexes of a world-class athlete.
-He is also an excellent marksman and hand-to-hand combatant.
+He is also an excellent marksman and hand-to-hand combatant due to years of fighting.